Interested in using a PROMIS Computer Adaptive Test (CAT)?

 Obtain & Administer Measures

 PROMIS® measures are available as “respondent ready” PDFs and in numerous administration platforms.

 PDFs of PROMIS measures need no preparation, are “respondent ready,” and available for free.

 - Use the Search & View Measures to find the measure you want and download that specific PDF.

-PROMIS computer adaptive tests (CATs) require computer administration.
+PROMIS measures are available for digital administration.
+Computer adaptive tests (CATs) require digital administration.
 PROMIS CATs, short forms, and profiles are available in: